classchartsapi/api-docs-legacy/source/index.html.md

 # set-cookie: student_session_credentials={"remember_me":false,"session_id":"a77dshds3jsd8sdfh2k3};
 ```

-To authenticate with the student API, you need to provide your classcharts code and date of birth.
-Classcharts returns your authentication token in a cookie, this means you need to look for a header called `set-cookie` setting a header called `student_session_credentials`.
-This header contains your `session_id`, which is also used as an authentication token.
-This authentication token needs to be revalidated every 180 seconds by calling the /ping (Student Info) endpoint and using the session id provided (`pingData.meta.session_id`) as your new authentication token.
+To access the student API, you must provide your ClassCharts code and date of birth in a POST request to the `/student/login` endpoint.
+After providing these details, you will receive an authentication token in the form of a cookie.
+The cookie will be set by a header called `set-cookie` and will be named `student_session_credentials`.
+Inside this cookie, you will find a `session_id` which is your authentication token.

+This authentication token needs to be renewed every 180 seconds.
+To do this, you must perform a GET request to the `/ping` (Student Info) endpoint, the new session ID will be returned in the response body (`data.meta.session_id`).

 ### Parent API